woodbri/family-tree-nodejs/README.md

 ### Loading a GEDCOM File

-Databases are stored in ./db/<dbname>/<dbname>.\*.
+Databases are stored in ./db/&lt;dbname&gt;/&lt;dbname&gt;.\*.
 There are typically 3 files here:

-* <dbname>.db - the sqlite database
+* &lt;dbname&gt;.db - the sqlite database
-* <dbname>.cfg - database specific configuration information
+* &lt;dbname&gt;.cfg - database specific configuration information
-* <dbname>.about - html about this database that gets displayed as part of the home page for this database
+* &lt;dbname&gt;.about - html about this database that gets displayed as part of the home page for this database

 To load a GEDCOM file, run these commands and then edit mygedcom.cfg (see below for details) and mygedcom.about as appropriate for your GEDCOM:

 ```
-bin/load-gedcom < path/to/mygedcom.ged
+bin/load-gedcom &lt; path/to/mygedcom.ged
 mkdir -p db/mygedcom
 mv test.db db/mygedcom/mygedcom.db
 cp sample-db.cfg db/mygedcom/mygedcom.cfg